13 min read

 Check out the example for a better understanding.

-Cross-examination is a new type of two-on-two college debate.
+Cross-examination is another type of two-on-two debate.
 It is mainly defined as a period between speeches.
 Here, the opponent debaters ask questions to clarify and understand each other’s points of information.

-Moreover, a cross-examination debate provides you with an opportunity to engage with your opponent.
-It further demonstrates your confidence to become a persuasive speaker that helps you win more points.
+A cross-examination debate provides you with an opportunity to engage with your opponent.

 Here is a detailed format structure of the cross-examination debate.